ot4i/dfdl-edifact-tutorial/README.md

 The doc folder contains the json file from which the tutorial html pages are generated.

-The gh_pages contain the generated 'steps' and 'details' html pages plus a copy of repo_metadata.json modified to include an entry for this tutorial.
+The gh_pages contain the generated 'steps' and 'details' html pages, plus a copy of repo_metadata.json modified to include an entry for this tutorial (for testing purposes), plus other javasscript etc files needed for the html pages.